Noeska/illegiblesemantics/projects/proj-3.md

 Of course, you could just google <a href="https://letmegooglethat.com/?q=Death+Metal+logos" target="_blank" rel="noopener"><span>Death Metal logos</span></a>, but this kind of search query usually ends up being unsatisfying at best; at worst, it gives a wrong impression of what Death Metal logos really look like.
 There are two problems:

 (1) A quick search result will only show some popular "Death Metal" logos.
 Note the quotation marks.
 I just did a quick search on Google and lo and behold there's the logo of **Obituary**, an influential Death Metal band from Tampa, Florida, but ... what is **Darkthrone**'s logo doing there? **Darkthrone** only ever put out one Death Metal album, and it wasn't even *that* great.
-(Hell, even the members of the band seems to think so.<sup>1</sup>) They're *infinitely* more famous for their contribution to the Black Metal genre!
-And who are those others bands even?
+(Hell, even the members of the band seems to think so.<sup>1</sup>) They're *infinitely* more famous for their contribution to Crust Punk!<sup>2</sup> And who are those others bands even?
 In what (sub)genre do they fall: Death-Doom?
 Brutal Death?
 Melodic Death?
+Great!
+Now I have to google them, too.
+Who is Hga...
+Hgasohg--?
+Ah! <a href="https://letmegooglethat.com/?q=Who+are+Hellsong%3F" target="_blank" rel="noopener"><span>Hellsong</span></a>?

 ![Wait what](..\assets\img\projects\metalvis\screen.JPG)